oakmanjacob/parallel_krylov/README.md

 - [x] Implement a generator for basic diagonal and tridiagonal matrixes to make sure gmres is working.
 - [x] Integrate a generator for toy Convection-Diffusion systems and test that they work correctly.
 - [x] Set up the ability to import matrix systems via csv.
-- [x] Implement a matvec operation for a matrix stored in the sparse CSR format and a full vector
+- [x] Implement a matvec operation for a matrix stored in the sparse CSR format and a full vector.
-- [x] Implement a verbatum version of mgmres to ascertain how much the optimizations helped
+- [x] Implement a verbatum version of mgmres to ascertain how much the optimizations helped.
-- [x] Split vector functions into a seperate utility file
+- [x] Split vector functions into a seperate utility file.
-- [x] Implement GMRES versions which don't use complex numbers
+- [x] Implement GMRES versions which don't use complex numbers.
-- [ ] Complete the function level comments to better explain what is going on in the code
+- [x] Complete the function level comments to better explain what is going on in the code.
-- [x] Use AVX instructions to optimize functions for non-complex implementations
+- [x] Use AVX instructions to optimize functions for non-complex implementations.
+- [x] Change so result information is always printed and there is a more clean way to print the values.
-- [ ] Generate a sequence of Convection-Diffusion systems to use for testing
+- [ ] Generate a sequence of Convection-Diffusion systems to use for testing.
-- [ ] Test and plot the performance of the GMRES implementations -> Iterations & Execution Time vs Size of System
+- [ ] Test and plot the performance of the GMRES implementations -> Iterations & Execution Time vs Size of System.
+- [ ] Implement a restarted GMRES method which runs multiple versions in parallel and uses them to coordinate better initial guesses using a linear combination of the results.
+- [ ] Test the effects on iterations and computation time vs the normal optimized restared method.
+- [ ] Plot different versions of restarted GMRES vs parallel restarted GMRES

+### Stretch Goals
+- [x] Compare the speed of these implementations to the default MATLAB implementation.
+- [x] Generate plots comparing MATLAB to this implementation
+- [ ] Test scaling on a machine with a large number of cpu cores.
-- [ ]
+- [ ] Implement the ability for GMRES to handle preconditioned systems.
 - [ ] Implement a parallel version of GMRES using optimization found in research.
 This may require creating a new data structure for storing the values in a way which prevents data races.

-### Stretch Goals
-- [ ] Compare the speed of these implementations to the default MATLAB implementation.
-- [ ] Test scaling on a machine with a large number of cpu cores.
-- [ ] Implement a basic ILU or Jacobi preconditioner to improve convergence and evaluate how this preconditioner affects data
+- [ ] Implement a basic ILU or Jacobi preconditioner to improve convergence and evaluate how this preconditioner affects data.
 - [ ] Look for novel optimizations to the parallel implementation of GMRES and attempt improvements using other novel data structures.
 - [ ] Implement and test sequential and parallel versions of other iterative methods like CG, MINRES or even non-Krylov methods such as Guass-Siedel and Jacobi.

+### Additional TODOs
+- [ ] Set up a testing script so we don't need to run individual tests from the command line.
+- [ ] Fix the makefile so we can use make debug to compile with -O0 and debug flags, make gprof to compile with -pg and make to compile for production.
+- [ ] Expand this README with more information about the testing and project.

 ### Deliverables
 - [x] Project Proposal